DebbieGillespie/ansible_presentation/README.md

 2. Post data to SalesForce API
 3. Receive updates via SalesForce over HTTP

 Note: And that was pretty much what we knew.
+And, as you saw, that pretty much looks like what the app does.

 ### Let's get Agile!